Early Vox AC100 Amplifiers - the cathode biased AC80/100

 The earliest "thin-edged" amps

 Early AC80/100s, distinguished by their "thin-edged" boxes (more on these below) and copper control panels, are rare birds.
-Probably only around 120 were made, perhaps beginning at serial number 100 or 101 (Paul McCartney's was actually 150B) and ending somewhere close to 220 - the production run, such as it was, extending from December 1963 to around October 1964.
+Probably only around 120 were made, perhaps beginning at serial number 100 or 101 - Paul McCartney's, the first, was actually 150B - and ending somewhere close to 220 - the production run, such as it was, extending from December 1963 to around October 1964.
 Serial number 221, which was sold on ebay in 2007, survives in its original thick-edged box.

 The amps were assembled by Westrex, contractors for Vox, in North West London and transported from there to the factory at Dartford for boxing up.
 Westrex at the time also produced AC30s.
 For further details, see this page.
 The Vox AC50, on the other hand, was assembled by Triumph Electronics - more here.